Flip cycles in plabic graphs: Cycles in the Plabic Flip Graph

 so $\UP(\mc I)$ is indeed a Grassmann necklace.

 Now we state a useful result of Oh, Postnikov, and Speyer~\cite{Oh15} (for our purposes it does not matter what positroids are, or what it means for a collection to be weakly separated).

-\begin{theorem}[{\cite[Theorems 1.3 and 1.5]{Oh15}}] Suppose $\mc M \subset \binom{[n]}{k}$ is a positroid, $\mc I$ is the corresponding Grassmann necklace, and $\pi^: \coloneqq f(\mc I)$ the corresponding decorated permutation.
-Then the maximal by inclusion weakly separated collections inside $\mc M$ all contain $\mc I$ and are exactly the collections of face labels for the plabic graphs with connectivity $\pi^:$. \end{theorem}
+\begin{theorem}[{\cite[Theorems 1.3 and 1.5]{Oh15}}] Suppose $\mc M \subset \binom{[n]}{k}$ is a positroid, $\mc I$ is the corresponding Grassmann necklace, and $\pi^: \coloneqq \phi(\mc I)$ the corresponding decorated permutation.
+Then the maximal by inclusion weakly separated collections inside $\mc M$ that contain $\mc I$ are exactly the collections of face labels for the plabic graphs with connectivity $\pi^:$. \end{theorem}

 The positroid corresponding to the top cell $\Gr^{>0}(n,k)$ is all of $\binom{[n]}{k}$ and the corresponding decorated permutation is $\pi(n,k)$.
 A plabic graph is completely determined by its face labels.
 Therefore plabic graphs for the cyclic permutations are the maximal by inclusion weakly separated collections in $\binom{[n]}{k}$.
 Then if $G$ is any plabic graph, then its collection of face labels is a subset of those for some plabic graph $G'$ for the cyclic permutation.